alchemix-finance/alchemix-v2-frontend/README.md

 Open Webstorm settings and navigate to `Preferences/Languages & Frameworks/JavaScript/Prettier`, select the Prettier install from the local `node_modules` directory, add `svelte` to the glob pattern and enable `Run on save for files`.

 Source: [prettier.io docs](https://prettier.io/docs/en/webstorm.html)

+Next, navigate to `Editor & Code Style`, select `Project` in the scheme dropdown, click the `Formatter` tab and add `*.md` to the 'Do not Format' list.

 #### VS Code